Farewe/invacost/Readme.md

 years**.
 In other words, **for the last 3 years, we can expect to have less than 50% of the economic impacts**.

-Likewise, we can say it takes approximately 1 years to have 25% of the economic data for any year, and 8 years to reach at least 75% of economic data.
+Likewise, we can say it takes approximately 1 year to have 25% of the economic data for any year, and 8 years to reach at least 75% of economic data.